ryreitsma/user_registration/README.md

-Coconut Mobile App.
-The most awesome social application available on your mobile.
+User registration for Coconut Mobile App.

+The most awesome social application will soon be available on your mobile phone.